 As a general rule, geotextile silt fence, especially non-reinforced geotextile silt fence, should not be used as inlet protection, particularly around culvert and drop inlets where high volume, concentrated flows are expected.
 An exception to this is if a constructed wood or steel frame is erected around the inlet and this frame is then wrapped with geotextile material.
 In this application, it is recommended for additional support and protection that wire reinforcement be wrapped around the frame and then the geotextile applied over the wire.

 Each type of inlet control device (particularly the tubular/cylindrical/triangular products) will have specific directions for installation.
-In all cases care shall be exercised so as to install the device according to the manufacturer's specifications.
+In all cases care shall be exercised so as to install the device according to Standard Plan 806.10 or the manufacturer's specifications.
 Effectiveness may be compromised if not installed correctly.